 Now go back to your email account on the Mail app and check if the inbox refreshes correctly.

 The other place to investigate when looking at problems with the Mail app is the refresh settings.

 - Tap on Passwords & Accounts

-- Tap on Fetch New Data at the bottom
+- And tap on Fetch New Data

 - Scroll down and toggle from Automatically to manually a couple of times

 - Change it to Automatically or ‘Every 15 Minutes’ and give it a try

 Check if the refresh frequency is any better for your inboxes associated with your accounts.
 On this setting screen, make sure to choose ‘Push’ at the top to see if it makes any difference.

 Another way to fix Mail related issues on your iOS devices is to delete the Mail account, restart your iPhone and then re-add the accounts.
 You can follow this Apple support document and find the steps at the bottom of the article.

 Many users have found some success with their Gmail and Yahoo accounts by deleting and re-adding their accounts back.